Menarche: Present

-In the United States, some public schools have a sex education program that teaches girls about menstruation and what to expect at the onset of menarche (often this takes place during the fourth grade).
-Historically menstruation has been a social taboo and girls were taught about menarche and menstruation by their mothers or a female role model.
-Then, and to an extent now, menstruation was a private matter and a girl's menarche was not a community phenomenon.
+In the United States, public schools have a sex education program that teaches girls about menstruation and what to expect at the onset of menarche; this takes place between the fifth and eight grades.
+Like most of the modern industrialized world, menstruation is a private matter and a girl's menarche is not a community phenomenon.

-Rituals of cleansing or purification
+Rituals of purification

 The Ulithi tribe of Micronesia call a girl's menarche kufar.
 She goes to a menstrual house, where the women bathe her and recite spells.
 She will have to return to the menstruation hut every time she menstruates.
 Her parents build her a private hut that she will live in until she is married.

 In Sri Lanka, an astrologer is contacted to study the alignment of stars when the girl experiences menarche because it is believed that her future can be predicted.
 The women of the family then gather in her home and scrub her in a ritual bathing ceremony.
 Her family then throws a familial party at which the girl wears white and may receive gifts.

-In Ethiopia, Beta Jewish women were separated from male society and sent to menstruation huts during menarche and every menstruation following as the blood associated with menstruation in the Beta Jewish culture was believed to be impure.
-The Beta Jews built their villages surrounding and near bodies of water specifically for their women to have a place to clean themselves.
+In Ethiopia, Beta Israel Jewish women were separated from male society and sent to menstruation huts during menarche and every menstruation following as the blood associated with menstruation in the Beta Israel Jewish culture was believed to be impure.
+The Beta Israel Jews built their villages surrounding and near bodies of water specifically for their women to have a place to clean themselves.
 The menstruation huts were built close to these bodies of water.

-Rituals of transformation and scarification
+In India, purdah is practiced by some Hindu and Muslim communities.
+Women, starting at menarche and continuing with each subsequent period, are separated from men, and also wear different garments to conceal their skin during menstruation.